 Just a short drive south of Penticton, the Peach Cliff hike is short, rewarding and surprisingly interesting.
-The epic views stretch from Vaseux Lake to Skaha and Penticton.
+The panoramic views span Vaseux Lake and McIntyre Bluff, stretch across Okanagan Falls and Skaha Lake, and reach all the way to Penticton.

-The Peach Cliff hike is perfect for those slightly chilly spring or autumn days when you’re feeling lazy but it’s just way too sunny to stay inside.
+The Peach Cliff Trail also ideal for those slightly chilly spring or autumn days when you’re feeling a bit lazy but it’s just way too sunny to stay inside.
+For hikers wanting to spend more time on the trail, several longer routes are available.

-This post tells you everything you need to know about the Peach Cliff hike, including where to find the trailhead, how to see the best views and the side trails you can’t miss!
+This post tells you everything you need to know about the Peach Cliff hike, including where to find the trailhead in Okanagan Falls, how to see the best views and the side trails you can’t miss!

 Backcountry necessities